 Kate Adams - Chair

-Kate has a BA in Geography from University College London and an MSC in Human Resource Management and Organisation Analysis from Kings College London.
-She lives in London with her husband and children.
+Kate has a BA in Geography from University College London and an MSC in Human Resource Management and Organisation Design from Kings College London.
+She lives near London with her husband and two children.

 Caryl Agard OBE

 Sarah became involved with Missing People in 2009 as a volunteer Family Representative; she has also been a member of the Trustee Development Board and the Counselling Project Group and has spoken at various conferences and events on behalf of the charity.
 As the mother of Quentin Godwin, who went missing in New Zealand in 1992, she has direct experience of ‘missing’; her own family experiences plus meeting and working with other families, has led to a deep understanding of the issues and complexity of the missing scenario.
 Missing People has achieved so much in the last few years, but there is a desperate need for the services presently offered to be developed and extended still further – this is the vision that excites and motivates Sarah to work within the charity.

 Sarah is also proud to be a member of the Missing People Choir since it started in 2014.
 Our appearances on Britain's Got Talent in 2017 gained a huge audience for the charity and for many issues around 'missing'.
 The choir will continue to reach out with music and promote Missing People at every opportunity.

 In her professional life, Sarah has been a fundraising consultant and worked in the charity sector for 14 years.
 In New Zealand she taught English as a second language and was a full time mother to 4 children for many years.
 She now lives in a Surrey village with her partner, has several grandchildren, dog and garden to keep her well occupied.